 - the defendant intentionally touched or struck the victim against his or her will; or

 - the defendant intentionally caused bodily harm to the victim; and

 If you were accused of the serious criminal offense of Battery on a Person 65 Years of Age or Older, then contact an experienced criminal defense attorney at Sammis Law Firm to discuss your case.

-This article was last updated on Monday, April 6, 2018.
+This article was last updated on Friday, October 1, 2021.